 - OG Ongoing module

 - G2.5 The Programme Assessment Board is able to view the students' full profile and therefore, using the General Academic Regulations, make decisions regarding each student.

 - G2.6 The range of decisions taken by the Programme Assessment Board includes:

 - Award Degree, including classification

 - Pass and proceed to next year of study

 - Resit failed components

 - Retake failed modules (that is to attend all timetabled sessions, and submit all relevant assessment items, even if previously passed)

 - Retake year

+- Resit failed components or retake the year

+- Withdraw or retake the year

 - Withdraw

 - G2.7 All decisions are made on the basis of evidence provided to the Board from the results agreed at the relevant Subject Assessment Boards and any recommendation of the Mitigating Circumstances Board.